phucvien2511/hms-fe/README.md

 1. Clone or download the repository.

-2. Install the required dependencies and run the app:
+2. Install the required dependencies:

 -   Cd to folder `hms-fe`.
+-   Run `yarn` to install deps (Do it only once on first installation or when package changed).

--   Run `yarn` then `yarn dev`.
+3. Run the app using `yarn dev`.

-3. Open your browser and navigate to `localhost:5173`.
+4. Open your browser and navigate to `localhost:5173`.

 ## Code structure